Automotive-Swift/can-replay/README.md

 - Serve the recorded replies from a configurable TCP listening address with optional timing preservation.
 - Cycle through multiple recorded sequences for the same request (or exhaust once).
 - Colored verbose logs matching requests to responses.
+- Detect UDP discovery preambles (broadcast/multicast) that precede the TCP session and replay the discovery replies automatically.
+- Preserve the recorded responder/source IP so clients can immediately connect to the replay host, with optional raw-packet spoofing when run with the necessary privileges.

 Requirements
 - Python 3.9+